shahzadlone/lonefiles/.vim/README.md

     o : Automatically insert the comment symbol after hitting 'o' or 'O' in Normal mode.
     ```
 ---

+ 2) Automatically resize windows (to equal sizes) when the terminal size is changed.
+This
+ is done by doing `<C-w>=` everytime vim is resized.

 </p> </details>

 ---